1gravity/Android-RTEditor/README.md

 String text = rtEditText.getText(RTFormat.HTML);
 ```

-The RTManager also needs to be called in onSaveInstanceState and in onDestroy:
+The RTManager also needs to be called in onSaveInstanceState, in onDestroy and in onActivityResult:
 ```
 @Override
 protected void onSaveInstanceState(Bundle outState) {